Silvenga/silvenga.com/input/posts/package-console-powershell-cheat-sheet.md

 Title: Package Console Powershell Cheat Sheet
 Published: 19 Aug 16
+Description: A personal cheat sheet on using PowerShell commands via the Package Console.
 ---

 A cheat sheet of all the cool things that knowing PowerShell can help with when dealing with Visual Studio's Package Console.